rachelesmee/website/foss4guk2018/index.md

  * Are you prepared to offer a small amount of time to help the organisers?

 **Confirm that you can meet your own travel and accommodation costs - FOSS4GUK will pay the delegate fee, lunches and attendance at the party on Tuesday night** -->

+# Call for Papers Open

+Call for papers is now closed.

 # Code of Conduct
 Participants at FOSS4G UK 2018 are expected to act respectfully toward others in accordance with the [OSGeo Code of Conduct](http://www.osgeo.org/code_of_conduct).